 Yes.
-If your military or civilian service is creditable under §8332 of Title 5 of the United States Code, you can chose to have this service included in the calculation of your retirement benefit.
-If you made contributions to another pension plan, you must transfer the contributions from that plan to this one.
-If you received a payout of contributions from another plan, you must make a deposit to this plan based on the number of years of civilian service for which you want to receive credit plus interest.
+If your military or civilian service is creditable under § 8332 of Title 5 of the United States Code, you can choose to have this service included in the calculation of your retirement benefit.
+If you have not received a refund of your contributions for your civilian service, you may transfer the service to the Plan by transferring the contributions to the Plan.
+If you received a payout the contributions you made for the civilian service you wish to transfer, you may transfer the service by making a deposit to this Plan equal to 3.5% of the salary you received plus interest.

-You do not need to transfer or make a deposit for creditable military service.
-Service under the Federal Employees Retirement System (FERS) does not count as credited service under this plan.
-See page 22 for more information.
+You do not need to transfer or make a deposit for the military portion of the CSRS creditable service that you transferred to the Plan.
+Service under the Federal Employees Retirement System (FERS) may not be transferred to the Plan.
+See page 13 for more information.